|

 Exceptionally versatile, she appeared as vocal soloist in the world premiere of Dance Theater of Harlem's St. Louis Woman - A Blues Ballet at the Lincoln Center Festival, LA's Dorothy Chandler Pavilion and The Kennedy Center.
 She was featured as guest soloist in New York's Schumann Festival, and as Euridice in Gluck's Orfeo ed Euridice with Bel Canto at Caramoor.

-While still as student, Ms. Trevigne made her operatic début under the direction of Maestro Julius Rudel in La Traviata and Don Giovanni at the Aspen Music Festival.
-She has performed principal roles in Purcell's Dido and Aeneas, Les Malheurs D'Orphée, Händel's Deidamia, Les Dialogues des Carmélites, The Tempest and Der Rosenkavalier.
+While still a student, Ms. Trevigne made her operatic début under the direction of Maestro Julius Rudel in La Traviata and Don Giovanni at the Aspen Music Festival.
+She has also performed principal roles in Purcell's Dido and Aeneas, Les Malheurs D'Orphée, Händel's Deidamia, Les Dialogues des Carmélites, The Tempest and Der Rosenkavalier.

 Equally at home on the concert stage, her orchestral and recital performances have included Cantaloube's Chants D'Auvergne, Phedon in Satie's Socrate, Mahler's Second Symphony, Barber's Knoxville, Summer of 1915 and Prayers of Kierkegaard.
-She has also performed rare works of Maurice Delage, Purcell and Nin-Culmell in New York.
+She has also performed rare works by Maurice Delage, Purcell and Nin-Culmell in New York.

 As generous as she is talented, Ms. Trevigne has unreservedly given of herself and her talents in support of numerous charities including The San Francisco AIDS Foundation, the Names Project, and New York's September 11 Memorial Project.